Hard Money Lenders in Massachusetts: What You Need to Know

 TMD Capital

-Located in western Massachusetts, TMD Capital is a direct, private lender specializing in funding non-owner-occupied residential and commercial properties.
-Founded in 2019, TMD Capital operates in 46 states, including Massachusetts, and offers a variety of loan programs.
-Their six distinct loan options include fix-and-flip loans, long-term rental loans, multi-family loans, new construction loans, bridge loans, and real estate-backed lines of credit.
+TMD Capital is a direct private lender specializing in financing non-owner-occupied residential and commercial properties.
+Established in 2019, the firm operates in 46 states, including Massachusetts, providing a diverse array of loan programs such as fix-and-flip, long-term rental, multi-family, new construction, and bridge financing.

 Lending clientele: Residential and commercial real estate investors